 The section from Pontywaun to Crumlin was filled in and used as the route for a new dual carriageway road (A467).
 The road also severed the canal from its main water supply at Pen Y Fan Canal Reservoir, (now widely referred to as Pen y Fan Pond)

 Canal Restoration begins.
-Promoted and funded in part by the newly designated Brecon Beacons National Park.
+Promoted and funded in part by the newly designated Brecon Beacons National Park (now known as the Bannau Brycheiniog National Park).
 The first major works were started with the rebuilding of Brynich lock, and restoration of the Brynich Aqueduct south of Brecon.

 Electric drawbridge installation completed at Talybont-on-Usk.
 Contract price for reconstruction of this bridge was £12,721.11p.
 Local residents protested during the construction to ensure there were sufficient safety measures in place to protect the public whilst the bridge was being operated.